 The main goals were to simplify the product experience and to provide multiple points of inspirations through a thoughtfully curated user gallery, inspiring social sharing notifications, emails, social channels with branded partnership content.

 With the design goals and overarching concept established, 2 sub- themes for galleries was created to help drive the visual designs.
-Breaking up the themes using the Time of day helped with identifying the editorial styles within each theme.
+Using time of day to create styles and themes.

 Day theme - fashion and lifestyle friendly inspired theme.

 Dusk theme - photography and sports friendly.
 Re created to give limited preset customization. limited but easy way to customize.